 - Rice water helps reduce redness from acne and clear blemishes.
 The starch in rice water can also soothe inflammation from skin conditions such as eczema.

-- Cleansing your face with rice water helps improve overall complexion.
+- Cleansing your face with rice water helps improve your overall complexion.

 How to Make Rice Water